otmjka/log-content/(000) simple fastify app, deploy via github actions to AWS ECS.md

 result code can be found in the [project repository](https://github.com/otmjka/aws-node-app)

+For me process of deployment myself tiny applications always was painful.

+choosing platform, imagine how "everything" will work as a whole, where to start, what are exact steps.

+ from point - you have working app in development environment to point - your application placed in internet and can be opened by someone in his browser.

+prerequirements:

 the goals are:

 1. set up a deploy the app to the aws ecs via pushing to `production` branch